 4) Giving Sci-Fi a Try: Thinking about Genre

 This Frankenstein pre-reading lesson is receptive and creative.
 Students think about the characteristics of modern science fiction by reading and analyzing a short story.
-Students then get creative in conceiving their own sci-fi premise.
+Then they get creative in conceiving their own sci-fi premise.

 If you prefer students that approach the topic through nonfiction articles, have them argue the value of science fiction as a genre.